Citizens for Alternatives to Longview Power (CALP)

 The True Economic Impact of The Proposed Longview Power PlantTax Revenue

 GenPower has negotiated a PILOT (Payment In Lieu Of Taxes) agreement with Monongalia County's Development Authority, County Commission, and Board of Education (click here to download).
 In the PILOT agreement, in lieu of paying up to $9 million annually in property taxes, Mon County would theoretically own the Longview facility, making it exempt from taxes.
 However, the plant will be used as collateral for loans, and so the bank will really own the plant.
-What happens when the loan defaults?
+When we were preparing this article, we received excel homework help from professional writers because we needed to know what happens if the loan is not paid?
 The company that ultimately owns Longview Power will pay the county a pre-negotiated amount of money, supposedly over 30 to 33 years.
 Yet the agreement the County unwittingly signed actually allows Longview to pay regular property taxes before the 30 or 33-year period is up, if that would be cheaper for them due to depreciation and other factors.
 This results in Longview paying the County far less than its full share of taxes.

 If Longview were built and taxed like any other industrial property, it would be liable for up to $9 million in annual property taxes, by GenPower's own estimate.
 GenPower insists the project is not economically viable if these taxes had to paid, but no financial documents to this effect are in Monongalia County files.
 GenPower insisted that the County agree to pre-established payments in lieu of taxes (PILOT), or else it threatened to cancel the project.